You are here

-As with any procedure, there are associated risks that your doctor should explain to you.
-But it is also important to ensure you will be supported after the procedure if you experience any side effects.
+As with any procedure, there are associated risks that the prescriber should explain to you.
+But it is also important to make sure you will be supported after the procedure if you experience any side effects.

 What to look out for

 Counterfeit dermal filler products imported from overseas exist and should be avoided.
 These can be difficult to identify.
 The best way to avoid them is to only ever source prescription products from a medical professional who is registered in Australia.

 Be aware of heavily advertised and discounted procedures.
 Ask the right questions to make sure you’re comparing 'like with like' when researching clinics/doctors.

 To report side effects as a result of a dermal filler product or a suspected counterfeit product, speak with your doctor or visit Reporting problems

 If you require further information, you can contact us on 1800 020 653 or email email@example.com